Sewer56/sewer56-archives-nx/docs/Specification/Overview.md

 [Table of Contents](./Table-Of-Contents.md#version) itself.

 The `Header Page Count` field is extended to 16 bits, allowing for a max size of 256MiB.
-This allows for storage of [arbitrary user data](./User-Data.md) as part of the Nx header.
-A reserved, but not yet implemented section for [User Data](./User-Data.md) was also added to the header.
+This allows for storage of [arbitrary user data][User Data Header] as part of the Nx header.
+A reserved, but not yet implemented section for [User Data][User Data Header] was also added to the header.

-The [Table of Contents](./Table-Of-Contents.md) has also received its own proper 'size' field.
+The [Table of Contents][ToC Header] has also received its own proper 'size' field.
 Which led to some fields being slightly re-organised.